-For the Faculty of Business, please see the following website for more information:
+- Faculty of Business, please see their website linked here for more information

-Also note: the maximum course loaded for exchange students in FBE is 30 credits, and the minimum is 18 credits (in general 6 credits per courses), and 50% courses have to be enrolled within FBE (i.e. if a student taking 5 courses, 3 must be FBE courses and 2 can be electives, and language course is not counted into course load).
+- Also note: the maximum course loaded for exchange students in FBE is 30 credits, minimum is 18 credits, and 50% courses have to be enrolled within FBE (i.e. if a student taking 5 courses, 3 must be FBE courses and 2 can be electives, and language course is not counted into course load)

 Full course load information